toml-lang/toml/README.md

 Spec
 ----

-TOML is designed to be unambiguous and as simple as possible.
+TOML aims to be unambiguous and as simple as possible.
 There should only be one way to do anything.
 TOML maps to a simple hash table.
 TOML is case-sensitive.
+TOML files are encoded using UTF8.

 Definitions
 -----------

-Whitespace means tab (0x09) or space (0x20).
+Whitespace only means tab (0x09) or space (0x20).
+New lines are delimited by CR (0x0A), LF (0x0D), or CRLF.

 Comments
 --------